jnmaloof/TomatoInternsBioinf/TIDifferentialExpreesion.md

-### Finding all genes differentialy induced or repressed by temperature for each species.
+### Finding all genes differentially induced or repressed by temperature for each species.
-The above analyses revealed all genes DE by temperature, or all genes whose respnse to temperature is different in ARC or HAB compared to LYC.
+The above analyses revealed all genes DE by temperature, or all genes whose response to temperature is different in ARC or HAB compared to LYC.
 What if instead, for each species, we wanted to know which genes were responsive to temperature?

 For LYC this is just the temp8 coefficient: